CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 ![SSO_enabled.png](../../assets/images/ama/howtos/configure-sso-success-terminal.png)

 If the **Phase** is not in the **Active** state, wait for 5 minutes and run the command again.
 If nothing changes, reach out to CluedIn support at <a href="mailto:support@cluedin.com">support@cluedin.com</a> for help in enabling your SSO.

+# MultiTenant
+Update the application itself to allow multi-tenancy In app is fine, no further refinement there

+# Disable access (Enterprise app - setting)

+# Update role sync.
+Remove admin and match correct values now.
+# Updates on account login.